“You can tell the sun in its jealous sky that we walked through fields of gold” – Sting.

 4.”Green Street”/”ulica Zielona”

 Nothing to do with the Green Street football movie of course, yet Kokoszkowy has an Ulica Zielona, which means Green Street so I headed to check it out!
+Of course not only is green my favourite colour, but I was wearing my green Northern Ireland shirt and green coat that day.
+The street even has a green fence and green trees!
+Crazy street!

 I enjoyed this street and the calmness of it – a place I could live which reminded me a bit of my parents place in Ballyhalbert, Northern Ireland.
 On Green Street, there were some gaps with no houses, I expect that they are waiting for someone to buy the plot of land and build a house on it.
 The street led me to one of the other streets in the village.
+I’ve been on a load of Green Streets in Poland now and it’s a force of habit due to my quirky nature and the love of green!

 5.Kokoszkowy Village Square